hackclub/hackclub/internals/management/workshop_wishlist.md

 4. Introduction to Arduino / other hardware
 5. Other cool frontend stuff, especially beyond building basic websites
 6. Heroku workshop (how to deploy things using Heroku or maybe another backend)
+7. How to host a hackathon (not a traditional workshop, but would really like to have on the site)